nagyist/OLMoE.swift/aws-lambda/README.md

 ## Deploy

-If you have not deployed before, you will need to deploy:
+First make sure to build the lambda before deploying.
+THen if you have not deployed before, that means you don't have a samconfig.toml file, you will need to deploy using the `--guided` flag:

+.
+Then:
 ```sh
 AWS_PROFILE=llm sam deploy --guided --parameter-overrides $(cat .env.json | jq -r 'to_entries | map("\(.key)=\(.value|tostring)") | .[]')
 ```

-After that, you can deploy changes with:
+After that, a `samconfig.toml` is generated, you can now deploy changes to the source code normally:

 ```sh
 AWS_PROFILE=llm sam deploy --parameter-overrides $(cat .env.json | jq -r 'to_entries | map("\(.key)=\(.value|tostring)") | .[]')
 ```

 Alternatively you can simply call the vscode task to deploy

 ## API Gateway Spec